-After years of dedication & perseverance, Kasey became a hardcore competitive runner, lost over 100 lbs and has now completed nine marathons (including the Austin, Dallas, Houston, San Antonio, Disney & New York City Marathons).
-One week before the 2017 Heart of Duncanville 5K, he will be running in the Chicago Marathon.
+After years of dedication & perseverance, Kasey became a hardcore competitive runner, lost over 100 lbs and has now completed eleven marathons (including the Austin, Chicago Dallas, Houston, San Antonio, Disney & New York City Marathons).

 “I chose to participate in the program & become a certified RRCA Race Director because I was impressed with the scope of information provided & thrilled to learn from some of the best in the industry.” said Cheshier.
 “Through the training, I’ve learned a lot that I can apply to our local race & other events that I am associated with.”